Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes.md

 They all have the distinct feature that the word is shown at the front, but the sentence can be shown through some natural means.

+The primary reason why this exists is to prevent context-based memories.
+For example, in a TSC or sentence card, you may only remember the tested word due to its surrounding context.

+!!! note
+    For all forms of hybrid cards, you can press "n" to toggle whether the sentence is shown or not.

 ## Hover Vocab Card